RaspberryPiFoundation/scratch-curriculum/en-GB/Term 2/Memory/Memory.md

 + Start a new project, and delete the cat sprite, so that your project is empty.

 + Choose a character and a backdrop.
 Your character doesn't have to be a person, but it needs to be able to show different colours.

+	You can find the ballerina sprite by clicking 'People' and then 'Ballerina', and the stage backdrop by clicking 'Indoors' and then 'Stage'.

 	![screenshot](colour-sprite.png)